-And, for each dispatch, we know whether it was successfully delivered or not.
-Given our historic data, we can build a classifier which predicts which orders will be delivered (or not) tomorrow (or a later data), of all orders scheduled for dispatch.
+For each dispatch, we know whether it was successfully delivered or not.
+Given our historic data, we can build a classifier which predicts which orders will be delivered (or not) tomorrow (or a later date), of all orders scheduled for dispatch.
 After one-hot encoding, our feature vector length is in the 1000s, and we can achieve 90%+ accuracy with out-of-the-box Scikit Learn models.
 In other words, perhaps not too surprisingly, it is possible to predict the chances of delivery success quite well.

 What are the use-cases for using delivery prediction?
 Not dispatching orders, even if they have low predicted probability of delivery success is not an option; it's our job to attempt the delivery!
 But we can use the relative probabilities to prioritize orders to increase the chances of success and improve efficiency.
 Another potential use-case, currently not planned at Fetchr, is differential pricing.

 I worked at Facebook in 2016-17 and experienced a very effective Data Science culture as part of a product team.
 We’ve been building Data Science at Fetchr based on this template and it has worked out well so far.
 We had significant impact in the past 2 years, both with our Analytics and our Machine Learning projects.
 Opportunities for automating, optimizing and enabling processes with ML are plentiful.